 Workers in vulnerable situations include individuals who, based on their sociodemographic or occupational characteristics and the work contexts they may be associated with, run a higher risk of occupational injuries or long-term disability.
 Three worker populations have been singled out and used to create three distinct program components: (1) immigrant workers and workers from ethnocultural minorities, (2) older workers, and (3) workers with gender-based vulnerability.

 Workers who have sustained occupational injuries that leave them with permanent functional limitations sometimes have to change jobs, a particularly difficult challenge when they have to reintegrate elsewhere than at their original employer’s.
 This finding, which emerged from a study published by the IRSST in 1994, is still applicable today, but has not been the subject of any more specific studies.
+It is therefore proposed to continue defining the issue of reintegration into a different job through the development of a new thematic program.

 The studies related to this thematic program target integrated prevention in small enterprises (SEs).
 As these studies focus simultaneously on prevention and the return to work, the program is carried out in collaboration with the Sustainable Prevention and Work Environment research field.